cllebrun/workshop-IBM-Cloud/labs/1.0 Lab Cloud - Developer tools/README.md

   <img src="./images/app-starting.png"/>

-7. You have created an Hello Worls basic Node.js web app.
+7. You have created an Hello World basic Node.js web app.
 Let's have a look at it:
 Click on **"Visit App URL"** link to launch your app.

   <img src="./images/app-started.png"/>

-8. Congratulation!
+8. Congratulations!
 Your app is up and running!

   <img src="./images/app-run.png"/>